 However, sometimes you may wish to opt-out of some features.

-These are controlled by the FEATURE_FOO flags.
+These are controlled by the WITH_FOO

 This may come in handy for instance if you have a CUDA capable